sbergot/wandering-mushroom/content/post/2020-12-01-streamlining-hacking.md

 drastic change if he wants to stay free (like getting rid of his equipment and find a new place to live).

-# Target states
+# Target states track

-Time to convert all this in game design goal.
+Time to convert all this in gaming concepts.
 First a player states that he wants to hack into something in order to achieve some goal.
-He will need some equipment and if your game has a skill system, the right skill.
+He will need some equipment and if your game has those, the right skill.

-Then it should be an opposed race.
+Then it should be a race.
 The player is trying to achieve his goal.
-The targeted system progress in the *oblivious* -> *alerted* -> *attack located* -> *attacker identified*.
-Each side rolls a dice on its and progress on its track.
+The targeted system make progress on an *awareness* track.
+Each turn both sides roll a dice and advance on its track by a number of point depending on the result.

 * Oblivious: no indication that anything is happening.
-If the player succeed at this step it is a total victory
+If the player succeed at this step it is a total victory.
+The goal is achieved without any negative consequence.
 * Alerted: something is happening but few elements are available.
 At this point the attacker risks are rising quickly.
 Even if he succeed at this step he has left some minor traces.
 From now on the target might decide to shutdown its